 Hypoxia and anoxia are two serious neurological conditions that can result from traumatic brain injury, birth injury, exposure to toxins, surgical error, anesthesia error, and carbon monoxide poisoning.
 If you or a loved one has suffered hypoxia or anoxia as the result of medical malpractice or another party’s negligence or wrongdoing, you may have the legal right to seek compensation for your losses and suffering.
-Please contact the qualified and experienced hypoxia attorneys at Oshman & Mirisola today to learn more about your legal rights and options.
+Please contact the qualified and experienced hypoxia attorneys at The Oshman Firm today to learn more about your legal rights and options.

 Definition of Hypoxia and Anoxia